Jontem/jontem.github.io/_posts/2021-11-06-x86-cpu-registers.md

 ## Special purpose registers

-While the values stored in a general purpose register has no special meaning to the processor special purpose registers holds state about the program.
+While the values stored in a general purpose register has no special meaning to the processor, special purpose registers holds state about the program.

 Here are examples of special purpose registers: